katgit/VideoRecordings/obs.md

-## 4. Setting up the "Pro Sound" Filters
+## Setting up the Pro Sound Filters

 Since headset microphones are positioned close to your mouth, they are prone to picking up heavy breathing, keyboard clicks, and background hum.
 Use these filters in OBS to achieve a professional broadcast sound.